What is Duplex Printing? Double Sided vs Single Sided Printing

 What is Simplex Printing

-Simplex printing refers to the process of printing on only one side of a sheet of paper.
-This method is the default setting for most printers and is often preferred for basic printing tasks.
-When you use simplex printing, the document is printed on one side, leaving the other side blank.
-It’s the ideal choice for single-page documents like letters, invoices, or memos.
+Simplex printing is the process of printing on one side of a sheet of paper which is the default setting for most printers and is often preferred for basic printing tasks.
+The document is printed on one side, leaving the other blank when using simplex printing.
+It’s ideal for single-page documents like letters, invoices, or memos.
+The main benefit of simplex printing is that there is no show-through, or image bleed on any of the pages.

 Benefits of Simplex Printing